pharrera/Project_1/.vscode/Code Analysis.md

 Overall, I beleive Haskell is a strong tool for understanding algorithms, comparable to pseudocode but emphasizing mathematic principles

 # Section 2

+Valerie Pham, Jason Lam

+## Quick Sort in Haskell:
+* Haskell is a purely functional programming language, meaning that it works like a mathematical function (answer = expression) and poses no issue of side effects.
+* The Ord type is used to enforce a natural ordering of lists in the merge and mergesort function.
+* Mergesort function is called recursively to continuously half the list and merge the resulting sorted lists

+***